15 Mistakes You’re Making That Might Be Driving Your Family Away

 Woman apologizes to her friend after fight

-Boundaries are vital for maintaining respect and understanding within a family.
+According to Time, boundaries are vital for maintaining respect and understanding within a family.
 Perhaps unsurprisingly, disregarding these boundaries can lead to people feeling disrespected and uncomfortable.
 Establishing and adhering to personal boundaries not only shows respect for individual space but also fosters a healthy family dynamic.

 5. You’re not actively listening.